-Our policy is to hedge opportunistically a portion of our production at commodity prices management deems attractive to mitigate our exposure to lower commodity prices.
-Under our Credit Facility, we are required to hedge at least 75% of reasonably anticipated projected production of proved developed producing reserves for the 12-month period following January 1, 2022, and at least 50% for the period from month 13 to month 30.
-However, if the net leverage ratio (the ratio of total net debt-to-EBITDAX) is less than or equal to 1.0 to 1.0 and liquidity under the Credit Facility is equal to or greater than 20% of the borrowing base then in effect, the minimum required hedge volume for month one through month twenty-four will be reduced to 50% and the requirement to maintain the minimum required hedge volume for months 25 through 30 shall be removed.
+Our policy is to opportunistically hedge a portion of our production at commodity prices management deems attractive to mitigate our exposure to lower commodity prices.
+Effective with the Second Amendment entered in June 2023 (the "Second Amendment"), our hedge requirements are based on availability under the Credit Facility and the Leverage Ratio.
+If the Leverage Ratio is greater than 0.75 to 1.00, we are required to hedge at least 50% of reasonably anticipated projected production of proved developed producing reserves for the 24 months following the end of the most recent quarter.
+If the Leverage Ratio is less than 0.75 to 1.00 and availability under the Credit Facility is greater than 20% of the then current borrowing base, the minimum required hedge volume would be 35% for the 12 months following the end of the most recent quarter.
+If the Leverage Ratio is less than 0.50 to 1.00 and availability under the Credit Facility is greater than 66.7% of the then current borrowing base, there would be no minimum required hedge volume.
 Our Credit Facility prohibits us from hedging more than 90% of our reasonably projected production for any fiscal year.
-From September 30, 2022 through the next scheduled spring redetermination which shall occur no later than June 30, 2023, we received waivers to reduce the hedging requirement from 30 months to 15 months and from 50% to 45% of the reasonably anticipated projected production.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Revolving credit agreement" for more information.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Revolving credit agreement' for more information.
 While there is a risk that we may not be able to realize the benefits of rising prices, we enter into hedging agreements because of the benefits of predictable, stable cash flows.

-We enter futures contracts, energy swaps, options and basis swaps to hedge our exposure to price fluctuations on crude oil, natural gas liquids and natural gas sales.
+We periodically enter futures contracts, energy swaps, options and basis swaps to hedge our exposure to price fluctuations on crude oil, natural gas liquids and natural gas sales.
 When actual commodity prices exceed the fixed price provided by these contracts we pay this excess to the counterparty, and when the commodity prices are below the contractually provided fixed price, we receive this difference from the counterparty.
 We also enter costless price collars, which set a ceiling and floor price to hedge our exposure to price fluctuations on natural gas sales.
 When actual commodity prices exceed the ceiling price provided by these contracts we pay this excess to the counterparty, and when the commodity prices are below the floor price, we receive this difference from the counterparty.
 If the actual commodity price falls in between the ceiling and floor price, there is no cash settlement.
-For more details, see "Risk Factors-Risks Related to Our Business and the Oil, Natural Gas and NGL Industry-We use derivative instruments to economically hedge exposure to changes in commodity price and, as a result, are exposed to credit risk and market risk."
+For more details, see "Risk Factors-Risks Related to Our Business and the Oil, Natural Gas and NGL Industry-We opportunistically use derivative instruments to economically hedge exposure to changes in commodity price and, as a result, are exposed to credit risk and market risk."